 Fast Food Drinks Creeping Calorie Count

-Drinks have always been a significant part of fast food restaurants.
+Drinks have always been a significant part of fast-food restaurants.
 A McDonald's menu from the 1950s featured nine items and five of them were beverages.
 Ray Croc, the man who helped make McDonald's a global giant, first became acquainted with the chain while selling them Multi-Mixer machines to make shakes.

 You didn't have to be too creative in the early years; simply offering standardized food at every location was a revolutionary idea.
 But as restaurants started to specialize, drinks became a way to stand out.
-A&W had root beef floats, Orange Julius had fruit drinks and Starbucks took coffee out of the percolator and turned it gourmet.
+A&W had root beer floats, Orange Julius had fruit drinks and Starbucks took coffee out of the percolator and turned it gourmet.

 Today the trend is BIGGER.
 A standard serving of Coca-Cola in the 1950s was 8 ounces.
 Now a small drink in most restaurants starts at 12 ounces, a 50% increase.
 But supersizing hasn't stopped.
 The large (or "Grande") at Starbucks was originally 16 ounces.
-A few years later they introduced the "Venti" or 20 ounce drink.
+A few years later they introduced the "Venti" or 20-ounce drink.
 Today the Trenta is available with 31 ounces of coffee.

 Not to be outdone, Burger King cup sizes start at 16 ounces and go all the way up to 40 ounces of soda.
-Of course those pale in comparison to the 7-11 Double Gulp.
-It's a mind numbing 64 ounces of soda.
+Of course, those pale in comparison to the 7-11 Double Gulp.
+It's a mind-numbing 64 ounces of soda.
 If you drink one Double Gulp with regular Coca-Cola, you would take in a staggering 156 grams of sugar, or about three times the average person's daily maximum.